Session 07-07 - Binomial & Geometric Distributions

 For geometric \(X\):

-If no success has happened yet, the process restarts probabilistically.
+If no success has happened yet, the process “restarts” probabilistically.

-Question: Given no closure in first 4 calls, what is probability of no closure in the next 3 calls?
+Example: A support agent closes tickets with probability \(p=0.25\) per call.
+Given no closure in the first 4 calls, what is the probability of no closure in the next 3 calls?

-Part F: Normal Distribution with z-Scores
+Part E: Normal Distribution with z-Scores

 Standardization

-If \(X \sim N(\mu,\sigma)\), then
+If \(X \sim N(\mu, \sigma)\), then:

-Use this to convert any normal probability into a standard normal probability.
+Use this to convert any normal probability into a standard normal probability!

 Typical Probability Conversions